 She must have been determined, ambitious and, above all, completely devoted to her family.
 This is a story of how Maria Dmitrievna Mendeleeva worked and dedicated tirelessly, sacrificing her health to give the maximum opportunity to her children, in particular her youngest, Dmitri.

 Maria (née Kornilyeva) was born into a successful merchant family in 1793 in the Russian city of Tobolsk, in eastern Siberia, at the confluence of the Ob and Irtysch rivers.
 Her mother died at her birth and she was raised by her father with the help of a nanny.
-As a girl, she was not able to attend school but was motived enough to learn from the books and materials that her brother brought home from his school lessons.
+As a girl, she was not able to attend school but was motivated enough to learn from the books and materials that her brother brought home from his school lessons.
 The family had also accumulated a large number of books, which she read.
 Later in her life, she would encourage all her children to read and to appreciate, as she put it, ‘the gift of words on paper’.

 During this time, Tobolsk was the centre of the Russian Siberian province stretching from the Ural Mountains to the Pacific Ocean, being its main military, administrative, political and religious centre.
 The Ural Mountains were seen as the natural divide between Europe and Asia, but the Tobolsk region had been extensively colonised by western Russians and it seems Maria’s family was mainly of this stock.
 Many sources, however, quote a family legend in which Maria’s grandfather married a ‘Tartar beauty’, whose death caused him to die of grief.
 The Tartars originated from the vast northern and central Asia landmass, also inhabited by other various Turco-Mongol semi-nomadic peoples.